Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: Introduction

-Motivated by the importance of formal guarantees of collision avoidance that are computationally feasible and minimally invasive we discuss in this paper how to apply barrier certificates (e.g., \cite{prajna2006barrier}, \cite{ames2017control} ) to the UAV collision avoidance problem, where the system is subject to actuator constraints, nonlinear dynamics, and nonlinear safety constraints.
-Barrier certificates provide guarantees that a system will stay safe (i.e., vehicles will maintain safe distances from each other) for all future times.
-Further, under some assumptions detailed in Section \ref{sec_background}, barrier certificates can be formulated as a Quadratic Program (QP) for fast online computation of safe control inputs \cite{ames2017control}.
-Given such safety guarantees, barrier certificates have been applied to a set of problems including collision avoidance for autonomous agents (\cite{borrmann2015control, wang2017safe}), bipedal robots (\cite{nguyen2015safety, hsu2015control}), adaptive cruise control and lane following (\cite{xu2017correctness, ames2017control, xu2015robustness, xu2017realizing}), and in mobile communication networks \cite{wang2016multi}.
+Motivated by the importance of formal guarantees of collision avoidance that are computationally feasible and minimally invasive we discuss in this paper how to apply barrier functions (e.g., \cite{prajna2006barrier}, \cite{ames2017control} ) to the UAV collision avoidance problem, where the system is subject to actuator constraints, nonlinear dynamics, and nonlinear safety constraints.
+Barrier functions are similar to Lyapunov functions and allow for guarantees that a system will stay safe (i.e., vehicles will maintain safe distances from each other) for all future times.
+Further, under some assumptions detailed in Section \ref{sec_background}, a Quadratic Program (QP) can be used to calculate a safe control input implied by a barrier function so that the calculation can be done online \cite{ames2017control}.
+Given such safety guarantees, barrier functions have been applied to a set of problems including collision avoidance for autonomous agents (\cite{borrmann2015control, wang2017safe}), bipedal robots (\cite{nguyen2015safety, hsu2015control}), adaptive cruise control and lane following (\cite{xu2017correctness, ames2017control, xu2015robustness, xu2017realizing}), and in mobile communication networks \cite{wang2016multi}.

-However, barrier certificates rely on being able to find a function for safety set invariance to be guaranteed.
+However, barrier functions rely on being able to find a function for safety set invariance to be guaranteed.
 For systems like a fixed wing UAV with actuator constraints, nonlinear dynamics, and nonlinear safety constraints, generating such a function can be difficult.
 In this respect they are similar to Lyapunov functions.
 They provide guarantees when a system designer can find appropriate functions but they may be difficult to construct.